To learn about the digestive system. To begin to explore where nutrients come from, as well as their importance for particular tasks in the body.

 Note: Depending on your students' ability, this article can be read online or printed out and read in class.
 Also, it is not necessary to click on the links within the text for this lesson.

-Students should get into groups and with colored construction paper, cut out parts of the digestive system as they make their way through the article.
+Provide students with the Digestive System student sheet.
+They should get into groups and cut out parts of the digestive system from colored construction paper as they make their way through the article.
 On each organ, students can write a one- to two-sentence description of the organ's purpose.
 In the end, they will have a recreated digestive system of their own.

 Another way to approach this is for you to hand each group a "puzzle" which would consist of the different parts of the digestive system already cut out.
 Students could sequence the digestive system as they read through the site.
 This will give them the big picture.